lazamar/barebones-jekyll-project-readme/README.md

 **That's it**.
 Now you have a git hook that will update your `gh-pages` branch every time you push something to github.

+## Make it pretty

+As you can see at the beginning of the `README.md` I'm just using some `css` files I fetched from some nice open-source projects.
+You can make it as pretty as you want by changing those ;)

 Here is some javascript code just to show that syntax highlighting is working in the project page and in the project `README.md` file view even though we are not using `Jekyll`'s liquid tags to set the language.
 (Cool eh?)